Text Link

 How It Works

 EarthAcre makes it possible for individuals to be paid directly to protect nature.
 First, they find buyers interested in nature outcomes.
-Then they use their proprietary tech platform to efficiently enroll individual landowners, and verify land tenure.
-Their state-of-the-art remote sensing paired with ground observation provides rigorous verification, and the platform allows efficient individual payments.
+Then, they use their proprietary tech platform to efficiently enroll individual landowners and verify land tenure.
+Their state-of-the-art remote sensing paired with ground observation provides rigorous verification, and the platform allows for efficient direct payments to individuals.

 The Dream

-Conservation-focused project developers pay to use EarthAcre’s platform to securely enroll and pay landowners to protect their landholdings and monitor the nature outcomes that buyers care about.
+Conservation-focused project developers pay to use EarthAcre’s platform to securely enroll and pay landowners to protect their landholdings, monitor the nature outcomes that buyers care about, and stack nature-based revenues.

 Why We're In

 This is a big conservation advance.
-EarthAcre is young, but the tech is excellent, the founders have great connections—from MIT to the Masaai Mara—and Kenya is the perfect spot to test their solution.
+The norm has been to treat communities as a monolith, without ensuring individuals benefit.
+EarthAcre is young, but the tech is excellent, the founders have great connections—from Harvard to the Maasai Mara—and Kenya is the perfect spot to test their solution.
 We’re betting it can bring new money into conservation and provide a better solution for places where conservation has been a struggle.

 The Model